Ubiquitous Learning International Award for Excellence

 Ubiquitous Learning: An International Journal offers an annual award for newly published research or thinking that has been recognized to be outstanding by members of the e-Learning & Innovative Pedagogies Research Network.

-Award Winner for Volume 17
+Award Winners for Volume 18

 Preservice Teachers’ Beliefs about Their Future Teaching due to Their Massive Online Learning Experience